enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Relay connections are established
 - [ ] Policy changes are propagated to the system
 - [ ] DNS stub resolver works
+- [ ] Self-test verb passes all tests
 - [ ] System can be disabled and re-enabled
-- [ ] System can be revoked sucessfully
+- [ ] System can be revoked successfully
 - [ ] Enclave auth verb works as expected
 - [ ] Can be successfully upgraded from an earlier enrolled version
+- [ ] Functions as a Gateway for 0.0.0.0/0

 ## MacOS